afwbkbc/glsmac/README.md

 GLSMAC requires user to have original SMAC (+expansion) installed in order to operate in a way similar to original SMAC.

-All rights for SMAC/SMACX assets belong to their respective owners.
+All rights for SMAC/SMACX assets belong to their respective owners, same for game mechanics, lore and other content (except for new GLSMAC features which didn't exist in original SMAC).
 AGPL license you see here only applies to GLSMAC code (and maybe custom-made assets in the future if I decide to make them).

 ### More information

-Primary source of information is git log :)
+Primary source of information is git log.

 Then there's discord where updates are frequent, sometimes I'll explain technical details or plans and also put screenshots of newly added stuff.
 You can also ask me questions and coordinate development if you decide to participate.